brookebasile/Linux/kernel_hacking_links.md

 A mess of links that have been helpful to me, adding them as I find them.
 Hopefully this will save some people a lot of time on Google :)
 I'll try to organize them by topic as best as I can, and eventually add a table of contents.
 These links assume that you're already comfortable in a *NIX environment and know your way around as a GNU/Linux user, i.e. shell commands & compiling your own kernels.
+Also, it should be assumed for most stuff that the first place to look is the source code.

 #### Books
 - My 2 holy grails: